Siluryan/Formando-Devops/desafio-kubernetes/RESPOSTAS-kube.md

                     - name: shared-data
                       mountPath: "/app"

-        Get a shell to nginx Container:
+        Get a shell to deploy meu-webserver:

             kubectl exec -it deploy/meu-webserver -- /bin/bash

-        In your shell, verify that nginx is running:

-            apt-get update
-            apt-get install curl procps
-            ps aux

-        If nginx is running:
+        In your shell try this command:

             curl localhost

         The output shows that nginx serves a web page written by the initContainer: